Free Online Collage Maker for Pictures

 - Size: Use the corner handlers to shrink or expand the image to take up less or more of the screen.

 - Position: Drag the picture around to place it in the right position.
-Flip or rotate layers to change the orientation.
+Flip pictures or rotate layers to change the orientation.

 - Ordering: Move each layer forwards or backwards to arrange layers relative to each other.